tomwilde/100DaysOfML/README.md

 ## So here we are!

-I'll be using Google COLAB for this and publishing here on GitHub.
+I'll be using Google COLAB/Local for this and publishing here on GitHub.

 Day | Notes | Code
 ----|-------|-----